sfc-gh-dwilczak/tutorials/docs/snowflake/container/cpu/llama/llama.md

 UPDATE WALKTHROUGH VIDEO HERE

 ## Snowflake :octicons-feed-tag-16:

-### Upload service file
-Upload the service specification file we [downloaded earlier](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/container/cpu/llama/#download) to the stage.
-We will use snowflake UI to do this.
-An example can be seen below.

-UPDATE SERVICE FILE UPLOAD GIF
+Lets switch back to snowflake.

 ### Run the container service
-Create the service from the service specification file and go to the URL given.
+Create the service from with our inline service specification and go to the URL given.

-!!! warning
-    Login with the user we created.
-Username: "service_llm" and the password you gave to the setup script.

 !!!
 Note
     Continue to refresh the result by **running the last two commands** (1) until Snowflake give you a proper URL.